upisfree/ld46/README.md

 made in one day in may 2020

-repository war recreated in august 2024 due shitty github policy about keeping all git lfs files in their system without a button to delete them
+repository was recreated in august 2024 due shitty github policy about keeping all git lfs files in their system without a button to delete them